jayneelparekh/L2I-code/README.md

     3. Example commands:
        python audint_posthoc.py test esc50 False False try10_AttExpv2.pt
-       python audint_posthoc.py test sust False False try14_AttExp_v2.pt (if you don't have GPU).
+       python audint_posthoc.py test sust False False try14_AttExp_v2.pt.

 These commands should generate the fidelity metrics by default and in case of ESC-50, also generate interpretations from overlap experiment.
 You can run other experiments (faithfulness or noise experiments) by uncommenting various parts from L1283 -- L1336 of ```audio_posthoc.py```.

-NOTE 1: The functionality for fine-tuning the classifier is not setup properly.
-Contact me separately if you wish to add it.
+NOTE: The functionality for fine-tuning the classifier is not setup properly.
+Refer to Setup above about this issue.

      4. Command for training:
      python audint_posthoc.py train esc50 True False

-     GPU-usage by default is preferred for training.
+     GPU-usage is recommended for training.
 Refer to Setup above for adding GPU-support.

-## License

-Add license